neileckford/GaelicApp/README.md

-# gaelic - This project is the server side and client app for a gaelic translation and learning service.
+# gaelic - This project is the server side and client app for a gaelic translation and learning app.